 9. Rubber Band Hairstyle with Straight Hair

-For those with naturally straight hair, a classic rubber band style is a bubble ponytail.
+A classic rubber band style is a bubble ponytail for those with naturally straight hair.
 It’s also an option if you have a weave or your hair has been chemically relaxed.
 Super simple and very cute, you can adapt a bubble ponytail for a daytime festival or a glam night out.
-Start with a high ponytail, then place the bands – a similar color to your hair is ideal – at different intervals down the length of the ponytail.
+Start with a high ponytail, then place the bands – a similar color to your hair is ideal – at different intervals down the ponytail’s length.
 Gently pull each section horizontally to create the ‘bubble’ effect.

 Rubber bands can add an extra touch of style and glamour to a simple updo hairstyle.
 Use the sectioning technique to create patterns at the front, side, and back of your head, then twist the rest of your hair – or your extensions – up into a bun.
 The key is contrast – don’t make the bun itself too complicated, as you want the rubber band sections to provide contrast and interest.
 Even better, the rubber bands will draw the eye to your face and jewelry, such as a statement pair of earrings.